Is Barack Obama Impairing Donald Trump’s Presidency?

 “You’re going to see me early next year,” he told his OFA troops after the election, “and we’re going to be in a position where we can start cooking up all kinds of great stuff.”

-Since the election, Organizing For Action, or OFA, has added staff and accelerated its recruitment of liberal activists.
+Since the election, Organizing For Action or OFA has added staff and accelerated its recruitment of liberal activists.

 “Obama has circumvented the Democrats with [Organizing for America] and has established a clandestine unaccountable political party taking money from questionable people,” said Martin Armstrong, who provides information about history, global warming, and real estate.
 Martin further explained that Obama “is deliberately trying to create an uprising and is side-stepping the Democratic Party himself because they will not agree with his agenda.”